zettlrobert/notes/flutter/README.md

 * element tree is not rebuild, only widget tree is rebuilt
 * element updates references, to know if new config is available
 * if it is, it is passed to the render tree
+* SPLIT APP efficientliy, parts that change often should be confined in there widget

+### Good Code
+* Readybility Understandabilit Maintainability
+  * Understandable --> understand it in the future
+  * Understandable for others --> code guidelines
+* Performant
+  * Certain practices can pimprove app performance
+  * Missning possible improvements doesn't automatically result in a bad laggy app
+  *